General surgery

 Laparoscopic Surgery

-Laparoscopic surgery is a type of surgery that uses an instrument known as a laparoscope.
-A laparoscope is a thin, flexible instrument with lights and a camera attached to the end.
+Laparoscopic surgery is a type of minimally invasive surgery that uses an instrument known as a laparoscope.
+A laparoscope is a thin, flexible instrument with lights and a camera attached to the end that is designed for abdominal use.
 Surgical tools can also be attached to the end of the laparoscope to help perform minimally invasive general surgery procedures.
+To perform a laparoscopic procedure, the surgeon makes a small incision in the abdomen and feeds the laparoscope through to view the internal area via a screen.
+Then he operates using specialized tools that fit through the small incisions.

 Robotic Surgery

-Robotic surgery is an extension of laparoscopic surgery. it allows surgeons to operate through smaller incisions, therefore giving patients easier and quicker recovery times.
+Robotic surgery is an advanced extension of laparoscopic surgery.
+It allows surgeons to operate through smaller incisions, therefore giving patients easier and quicker recovery times.
+The surgeon uses robotic arms operated via a computer console.
+The robotic system allows for enhanced control and precision.

 GENERAL SURGERY PATIENT TESTIMONIALS